geodynamics/aspect/cookbooks/allken_et_al_2012_rift_interaction/doc/allken.md

 between strains $\varepsilon_1=0.25$ and $\varepsilon_2=1.25$ to reach a maximum weakening factor of $R=C_0/C_{sw}=\phi_0/\phi_{sw}=4$
 (i.e. $C_{sw}=5\text{ MPa}$ and $\phi_{sw}=4^o$).

-Two weak zones are placed at the base of the upper crust and are characterised by a prescribed strain value of $\varepsilon_2$.
+Two weak zones are placed at the base of the upper crust and are characterized by a prescribed strain value of $\varepsilon_2$.
 As shown in {numref}`fig:allken-setup` they are offset by a distance $\Delta$ which is a multiple (between 2 and 6) of $h_{uc}$.
 The cross section of the two weak zones is $4\text{ km}\times 2\text{ km}$ and they are $50\text{ km}$ long.
 Results after $1\text{ Myr}$ of extension are shown in {numref}`fig:allken-result1`, {numref}`fig:allken-result2`, {numref}`fig:allken-result3` and {numref}`fig:allken-result4`.